-Recruiter: Unemployed Candidate is interested in the posted job and responds with an email.
-His email contains his cover letter, and attached resume.
+Recruiter: Unemployed Candidate is interested in the posted job and responds to an email.
+His email contains his cover letter and attached resume.

 Overwhelmed by the number of responses

-SWF: Because hot single woman has more responses than she can handle, she is NOT able to read each and every response line by line.
-She reads the first half dozen, but soon sees a pattern.
-Within the first three lines she knows if she is interested or not.
+SWF: Because a hot single woman has more responses than she can handle, she is NOT able to read each response line by line.
+She reads the first half-dozen, but soon sees a pattern.
+Within the first three lines, she knows if she is interested or not.
 If she is interested, she reads on.
 If she isn’t interested, round file.